56kcloud/Training/Docker/kickstart/chapters/votingapp.md

 cd example-voting-app
 ```

-### Deploying the app
+### <a name="Task_2"></a>Task 2: Initiate Docker Swarm
 For this first stage, we will use existing images that are in Docker Store.

 This app relies on [Docker Swarm mode](https://docs.docker.com/engine/swarm/).
 Swarm mode is the cluster management and orchestration features embedded in the Docker engine.
 You can easily deploy to a swarm using a file that declares your desired state for the app.
 Swarm allows you to run your containers on more than one machine.
 In this tutorial, you can run on just one machine, or you can use something like [Docker for AWS](https://beta.docker.com/) or [Docker for Azure](https://beta.docker.com/) to quickly create a multiple node machine.
 Alternately, you can use Docker Machine to create a number of local nodes on your development machine.
 See [the Swarm Mode lab](../../swarm-mode/beginner-tutorial/README.md#creating-the-nodes-and-swarm) for more information.

-First, create a Swarm.
+1. Create a Swarm.

 ```
 docker swarm init --advertise-addr $(hostname -i)
 ```

 Next, you will need a [Docker Compose](https://docs.docker.com/compose) file.
-You don't need Docker Compose installed, though if you are using Docker for Mac or Docker for Windows you have it installed.
+You don't need Docker Compose installed, though if you are using Docker for Mac or Docker for Windows you already have it installed.
 However, `docker stack deploy` accepts a file in the Docker Compose format.
 The file you need is in Docker Example Voting App at the root level.
 It's called docker-stack.yml.
-You can also just copy and paste it from here:

 ```
 version: "3"